-To learn more about how to get started blogging, including how to research SEO without losing your mind, the best way to create a blog template, where to find images, and more – join me with Twenty Over Ten on February 20th for a live webinar!
+To learn more about how to get started blogging, including how to research SEO without losing your mind, the best way to create a blog template, where to find images, and more – check out the webinar that we did with Twenty Over Ten in this replay!

 Do you have a question for Zoë?
 You can get in touch with her here.